This mall manager accounting system is affordable and fair - guaranteed!

 Some vendors (like Best Consignment Shop Software) don't have monthly or annual support plans so going that route assures that the software user won't be trapped into support fees that increase every year.
 Neither need there be a concern that shop owners will be forced into enrolling in the 'support plan'.
 Using the same vendor as an example, when software clients call for help, they are asked, "Are you enrolled in the support plan?".
 If not, the client is offered only two options: 1) Pay to enroll or 2) pay more for the service call ($150 vs $100).

-This prank is obvious but still deserves mention: A vendor charging endless monthly payments for the use of his software proclaims "Free support!".
-The software and support ends when payment ends.
+This prank is obvious but still deserves mention: A vendor charging endless monthly payments for the use of their software proclaims "Free support!".
+The software and support end when payment ends.

 Updates